 Lightvessels

-All AtoN signals should be monitored.
-These will be similar to those fitted to major lighthouses with the exception of radiobeacons and sector lights.
+All AtoN signals should be monitored similar to those fitted to major lighthouses.
 Additional ancillary equipment may be fitted such as collision monitors and position tracking systems.
-The output of the latter may be used to operate off station and riding lights.
+The output of the latter may be used to operate off station.
 Alternatively, a remote control may be provided for this function.

 Lanbys and Lightfloats

-These may contain AtoN similar to those fitted to lightvessels and should be monitored.
+These may contain AtoN similar to those fitted to a lightvessels and should be monitored.

 Major buoys

-Typically fitted with a light, racon and a position tracking system, these AtoN should be considered for remote monitoring.
+Typically fitted with a combination of light, AIS, racon, bell / whistle, where a racon is fitted a position tracking system, these AtoN should be considered for remote monitoring.

 Other navigational buoys